BYUignite/sootlib/README.md

 `example_test.cc` as `example_test`.
 These files will be built as standalone executables with Google Test.
 Files in `test/tests/` will be added to the test list `standardTests`.

-We should roughly (or closely) follow the [Cantera contributions stype guide](https://github.com/Cantera/cantera/blob/main/CONTRIBUTING.md) in this project.
+We should roughly follow the [Cantera contributions stype guide](https://github.com/Cantera/cantera/blob/main/CONTRIBUTING.md) in this project.

 # TODO

 ### Short Term Design

-* Optimize all models by saving intermediate calculations
 * Perhaps add warnings when running into 0 or having illegal calculations to guide people in NAN situations

 ### Long Term Design